rmar72/aws-iot-vehicles/README.md

 # aws-iot-vehicles

+Vehicle to Vehicle communication and further it to Infastructure comm

 Note to self: ignored all certificates & keys; as well as the endpoint json file

 Main solution folder contains the endpoint.json & the root-CA.crt